 Where: Department of Mathematics, University of Maryland, College Park

-Topics: 5 different projects in applied harmonic analysis, chaotic dynamics, geometry, mathematical physics, and probability.
+Topics: 5 different projects in algebraic geometry and combinatorics, applied harmonic analysis, mathematical biology, numerical PDEs, and scientific computing.

-Eligibility: This program is funded by the National Science Foundation and is open only to US citizens or permanent residents who are current students (current seniors are not eligible) majoring in either mathematics or engineering at any US college or university.
+Eligibility: This program is funded by the National Science Foundation and is open only to US citizens or permanent residents who are current students (current seniors are not eligible) majoring in mathematics at any US college or university.

 Stipends: Up to $4000, for the eight weeks, students (except from the Washington, DC- Baltimore area) will be housed in University dorms, and will receive some allowance to cover the cost of their trip to and from College Park.